"They Came From Inner Space!"

 - For issues 1-58 (Mantlo's tenure), the format was clearly inspired by Star Wars.

-- The the immediate followup series, Micronauts: The New Voyages (Written by Peter B. Gillis), the mood shifted and more closely resembled 2001: A Space Odyssey.
+- The the immediate followup series, Micronauts: The New Voyages (Written by Peter B. Gillis), the mood shifted and more closely resembled Two Thousand One A Space Odyssey.
 Due to the absence of a villain character, the stories became more cerebral, focusing on introspection, metaphysics and cosmic themes.

 - Turbine Blender: Attracted by Steve's courage, Man-Thing's threat to the cast ends when he steps in the blades of a swamp buggy and his muck-encrusted form splatters around the swamp.